terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/monolith/README.md

 - A COS instance along with 3 buckets for VPC flow logs, metrics/data bucket and activity tracker bucket.
 - A SCC-WP instance
 - A VPC instance
+- An event notifications instance
+- An app configuration service with aggregator enabled